bilaljaved942/bilaljaved942/README.md

-Hi, I'm Bilal Javed 👋
+# Hey, I'm Bilal 👋

-AI Engineer passionate about building intelligent systems that solve real-world problems.
+I'm an AI Engineer from Pakistan who enjoys building intelligent systems that solve real-world problems.

-I enjoy working with:

-🤖 Generative AI & Large Language Models (LLMs)
-👁️ Computer Vision
-🧠 Machine Learning & Deep Learning
-🔄 AI Automation & Multi-Agent Systems
-⚡ FastAPI, Python & Backend Development
+Most of my work revolves around **Computer Vision**, **Generative AI**, **LLMs**, **AI Automation**, and **Backend Development**.
+I enjoy taking ideas from research all the way to production.

-I've worked on projects involving AI evaluation, computer vision, workflow automation, RAG applications, and production-ready AI systems.
+Recently, I've been working on AI evaluation frameworks, multi-agent systems, RAG applications, and computer vision solutions for real-world use cases.

-Currently
+---

+## 🛠️ Tools & Technologies

+* **Languages:** Python, JavaScript, SQL
+* **AI:** PyTorch, TensorFlow, Transformers, LangChain, OpenAI, Gemini
+* **Backend:** FastAPI, Flask, REST APIs
+* **Databases:** PostgreSQL, MongoDB, MySQL
+* **Cloud & DevOps:** Docker, AWS, Git

+---

+## 🚀 What I'm Working On

-🚀 Building AI-powered applications
+* Building production-ready AI applications
+* Exploring MLOps and scalable AI deployment
-📚 Learning more about MLOps and scalable AI systems
+* Learning more about AI agents and multimodal models
-💡 Exploring new ideas in AI and computer vision
-Tech Stack

-Python • FastAPI • PyTorch • TensorFlow • LangChain • OpenAI • Gemini • Docker • AWS • PostgreSQL • Git
+* Open-source projects whenever I get the chance

+---

+## 💡 A Bit About Me

+* 🎓 Computer Science graduate from FAST NUCES
+* 🤖 Passionate about AI that solves practical problems
+* 📚 Always learning new technologies
+* ☕ Usually experimenting with new AI ideas on weekends

+---

+### Thanks for stopping by! 👋

-📫 Feel free to connect with me or explore my repositories.
+Feel free to explore my repositories or connect with me.